 How much you should contribute to an HSA or FSA depends on both your unique circumstances and the contribution limits:

-- Contribution limits for HSA: For an HSA with a self-only HDHP, you can contribute as much as $3,650, while you can contribute as much as $7,300 if you have a family HDHP.
+- HSA Contribution limits: For an HSA with a self-only HDHP, you can contribute as much as $3,650, while you can contribute as much as $7,300 if you have a family HDHP.

-- Contribution limits for FSA: For your FSA, your salary reduction contributions are limited to $2,750 annually.
+- FSA Contribution limits: For your FSA, your salary reduction contributions are limited to $2,750 annually.

 Beyond your contribution limit, estimate your annual healthcare expenses to determine how much you should contribute to your account.
 Factor in your routine care, your known health conditions, your planned care and unexpected health costs.